Table of Contents

 5. Sky views at Pura Vida Sky Bar

-A fancy sky bar as a Bucharest hidden gem?
+A sky bar as a Bucharest hidden gem?
 Unlike glitzy rooftop bars around the world, Pura Vida is hidden away above the main streets.
 Grab a cocktail and perch on a colourful bar stool to watch sunset.

 Visit on a weeknight (or better yet the afternoon when the locals are at work) for a hidden gem feel at this quirky little bar.